davidmball/online_ros/README.md

 docker pull davidmball/online_ros:kinetic
 ```

 Also, you will need npm/nodejs.
-Note that for the Google compute engine I had to use these commands to install it.
+There are many ways to install it depending on your system.
+Here is one way.
 ```
 sudo apt-get install nodejs
 sudo ln -s /usr/bin/nodejs /usr/bin/node